-For difficult or headstrong puppies, leaving a leash attached and using a head collar for additional control is the best way to ensure the puppy performs the desired behaviour.
+For difficult or headstrong puppies, leaving a leash attached and using a head collar for additional control is the best way to ensure the puppy performs the desired behavior.

 Socialization must start as soon as you get your puppy and this often means at the age of 7 weeks.
 Puppies generally accept new people, other organisms and adapt to new situations during the time of socialization that happens between the ages of 7 and 14 to 16 weeks of age.